HOW DO I GET STARTED?

 WHAT KIND OF PAY SHOULD I UPLOAD?
 I.E. YEARLY ACTUAL EARNINGS OR GROSS SALARY?

-The gender pay gap needs to be calculated based on hourly earnings.
-When you upload your dataset, you specify what exactly you are uploading e.g. hourly, weekly, monthly or yearly and our tool will then calculate the gender pay gap based on this information.
-All figures need to not include tax, national insurance, pension contributions or other deductions, so never include yearly actual earnings.
+To create a fair and transparent analysis, we recommend that gaps are calculated based on hourly earnings.
+When you upload your dataset, you specify what exactly you are uploading e.g. hourly, weekly, monthly or yearly and our tool will then calculate pay gaps based on this information.
+All figures need to not include tax, national insurance, pension contributions or other deductions, so never include yearly take home earnings.

 DO I UPLOAD THE BONUS PAY DETAILS IN THE SAME DATASET?